 You'll need a 5° tapered and padded wedge to protect the back of the body and to provide a clamping surface, and the shoulder brace caul you made earlier (in "Bridge and shoulder brace clamping cauls" section).
-Place it inside the guitar so that the cut out fits over the shoulder brace, with the remaining length of the caul facing towards the neck block.
-The underside of this caul will be a surface for clamping through the soundhole.
+Place it inside the guitar between the tall shoulder brace and the flat shoulder brace as a surface for clamping through the soundhole.
 You'll also need a clamping caul for the fretboard extension; we made one from a 16"-radius wooden sanding block, and notched to fit over the frets.
 Clamp the neck into the body (pictured), and use a sharp razor knife to cut through the finish around the fretboard extension.
 Don't cut into the soundboard!